Educational resource on peptide research. Read our editorial standards →

 What to Eat While on Semaglutide: A Practical Nutrition Guide

-GLP-1 medications change appetite, satiety, and food tolerance in ways that make nutrition strategy more important — not less.
-Here's a practical framework for eating well during semaglutide therapy: protein-first, foods that work, foods that don't, hydration, and the long-term habits that determine outcomes.
+GLP-1 medications change appetite, satiety, and food tolerance in ways that make nutrition strategy more important, not less.
+A practical framework for eating well during semaglutide therapy follows: protein-first, foods that work, foods that don't, hydration, and the long-term habits that determine outcomes.

 Read article